So you have a smartphone, and think you can take incredible photos with it because it’s just so smart, fancy, and has so many megapixels?

-For instance, if you have an iPhone, white balance is controllable within apps and the best ones allow you to lock in this setting before you even take a picture.
-Check out 645 PRO Mk II – as long as you ignore the cumbersome name, you will find it is a full-featured app that copies almost all of the most important manual controls for photographers including white balance control.
+For instance, if you have an iPhone, white balance is controllable, and the best photography apps allow you to lock in this setting before you even take a picture.
+Check out 645 PRO Mk III — as long as you ignore the cumbersome name, you’ll find it’s a full-featured app that copies almost all of the important manual settings for photographers, including white balance control.

-Misho Baranovic, one of the most talented photographers to use smartphone technology in the world, says in his article 50 Things I Have Learned about Mobile Photography (and iPhone Photography): “The best camera is the one you know how to use.
+Misho Baranovic, one of the most talented photographers to use smartphone technology in the world, says “the best camera is the one you know how to use.
 Learn to control your focus and exposure.”

-Apps like ProCamera, VSCOcam and Camera+ all have these settings built in, and all smart phones that I have tested have, at the least, focusing control built in to the native camera.
+The best photography apps all have these settings built-in, and all smartphones have focus control built into the native camera.
 So, how do you beat your smartphone into focusing submission?

 It’s at this point that I usually hold up my finger in a classroom setting and say, “Your finger is your best friend.”
 Depending on the audience, this sometimes elicits a few snickers and half laughs.
 But seriously, your finger is your best friend.

 Where do you go from mastering focus and exposure?
-Let’s not get hasty – just because you now know how to focus and set exposure does not mean you’ve mastered anything.
+Let’s not get hasty: just because you now know how to focus and set exposure doesn’t mean you’ve mastered anything.
 But, for the sake of this article, let’s also talk about composition.

-Most smartphones have, built-in to either their native camera or most of their apps that can take photographs, a setting called “grid” or “lines.”
+Most smartphones have, built-in to either their native camera or most third-party photography apps, a setting called “grid” or “lines.”
 Whatever the name, this setting places lines over your image in a grid formation that represents the old photography ‘Rule of Thirds’.

-If you compose your shot before pressing the shutter button to include your primary subject either at the intersection of two lines or in the outer quadrants of those gridlines (anywhere but right in the middle) you will automatically be creating a photograph that is more pleasing to the human eye than any which does not follow this rule.
+If you compose your shot before pressing the shutter button to include your primary subject either at the intersection of two lines, or in the outer quadrants of those gridlines (basically, anywhere but right in the middle,) you’ll automatically be creating a photograph more pleasing to the human eye than any which does not follow this rule.

 Once you’ve followed this rule for a while, then you can go about learning when to break it.